brreg/brok/README.md

 To create an approved CapTable, the wallet for fagsystem must first be authorized by BRREG.
 Contact us.
 ## Ugly hacks
-- If the blockchain node (running inside the captable contracts terminal) is killed, the graph node will stop indexing.
-To fire it up again run `make graph-stop` then `make graph-start`.
 - Problems with Key DID provider secp256k1 so we are deriving ED25519 from secp256k1 private key.